Delan90/Computer_Arithmetic_circuit/README.md

 Get start the ISE:

-- Create a new project for Spartan3E XC3S500E-FG320-5 as shown in Figure 1;
+- Create a new project for Spartan3E XC3S500E-FG320-5 as shown as bellow;

 ![MyUnicorn](https://github.com/Delan90/Computer_Arithmetic_circuit/blob/master/pic/pic1.png)

 - Add a new VHDL Module to the project for the full adder.
-The code is shown in Figure 2;
+The code is shown as bellow;

         library IEEE;
         use IEEE.STD_LOGIC_1164.ALL;